 Notwithstanding paragraph (a) above, notice shall not extend beyond the termination of a bargaining unit member’s term of appointment or reappointment.

-Upon request of any unit member who has been so retrenched, the President of the University shall provide him/her with a letter of recommendation which shall also state that the unit member was retrenched due solely to financial exigency or declining student enrollment, and for no other reason.
+Upon request of any unit member who has been so retrenched, the President of the University shall provide them with a standard letter of recommendation which shall also state that the unit member was retrenched due solely to financial exigency or declining student enrollment, and for no other reason.

-Once notice of retrenchment for financial exigency has been given, the Board may abbreviate such notice period by making a lump sum payment equivalent to sixty percent (60%) of the bargaining unit member’s weekly salary for each week such notice period is shortened.
+Once notice of retrenchment has been given, the Board, or the President acting on its behalf, may abbreviate such notice period by making a lump sum payment equivalent to sixty percent (60%) of the bargaining unit member’s weekly salary for each week such notice period is shortened.

 Unemployment Compensation